nawed2611/nawed2611/README.md

 <h1 align="center">Hi 👋, I'm Nawed Ali</h1>

 I'm a Full-Stack Web3.0 Developer and a Computer Science & Engineering student, from New Delhi, India.
-I'm highly proficient in C, C++, Python, HTML5, CSS3, JavaScript, TypeScript and its technologies.
-I like to build Full-Stack apps (mainly JavaScript based like React.js, Next.js and Node.js) and working with backend while actively participating in hackathons.
+I'm highly proficient in C, C++, Python, Solidity HTML5, CSS3, JavaScript, TypeScript and its technologies.
+I like to build Full-Stack apps (TypeScript based like React.js/Next.js and Node.js, Prisma with PostgresQL/MongoDB database support) while actively participating in hackathons.
 I like to learn new technology and stay up-to date with the technology advancements and trends.

 - 🤖 I’m a mentor at [GSSoC'22](https://gssoc.girlscript.tech/) and an open-source enthusiast
 - 🔨 I'm currently building [TweepsBook](https://tweepsbook.com/)